How to become a wound care nurse: certification, training, and career path

 How much experience is enough before applying to a WOCNEC program?
 Most programs look for 1–2 years of RN experience.
 This is less about meeting a formal requirement and more about having enough clinical background to understand what you’re studying.
 Wound physiology, wound VAC management, and ostomy pouching are significantly easier to absorb when you’ve already cared for these patients at the bedside.

-Step 3: Complete a WOCNCB-approved education program
+Step 3: Complete an accredited WOC nursing education program

 There are two formats: programs offered through the WOC Nursing Education Center (WOCNEC) and university-based programs affiliated with schools of nursing.